How To Create Your Own Sacred Cacao Ceremony

 Once you have decided on your intention, here are the 5 steps to create your own sacred cacao ceremony:

-1. Create A Sacred Space Sacred space is a concept used to describe a space that is established for the intention of healing and connection.
-I love the tradition of establishing a sacred space because the physical details remind me that I am experiencing something deep and meaningful, and invite me to stay present in the moment.
+1. Create A Sacred Space Sacred space is a concept used to describe a space that is established with the intention of healing and connection.
+I love the tradition of establishing a sacred space because the physical details remind me that I am experiencing something deep and meaningful, and invite me to stay in the present moment.
 The good thing is – you can’t do it wrong!

 Next, you can increase the vibration of the space by chanting or playing music.
 Other ideas to promote the vibration of your intention within the space can include lighting candles, setting up an altar, or calling in the four directions.
 Be creative and most importantly, trust your intuition and create your own definition of sacred space.
 2. Prepare The Cacao Sacred cacao is often provided in raw blocks.
 It’s important to note that you acquire high-quality ceremonial grade cacao.
 The most direct source of sacred cacao is from the cacao shaman, Keith, in Guatemala.
 There are other fantastic distributors; I would encourage you to look around and read about the cacao you are purchasing to ensure it is harvested sustainably, traditionally, and with the intention of healing.

 Sacred cacao recipe: Notes: I prefer the taste of cacao in its bitter form, but you can add a sweetener if that’s your preference.
-You can adjust the cacao-to-water ratio based on your personal preference for consistency, however this is a nice ratio to start working with.
+You can adjust the cacao-to-water ratio based on your personal preference for consistency, however, this is a nice ratio to start working with.
 As you begin working more and more with cacao, you may want to add other spices such as those suggested.
 Explore and experiment to your heart’s content!

 1-2 oz of cacao